 you will be absent from your city or town on Election Day.

-you have a physical disability that prevents your voting at the polling place.
+you have a physical disability that prevents you from voting at the polling place.

 you cannot vote at the polls due to religious beliefs